 The Assistant Director, Acquisitions, Darcy Cullen oversees the direction of UBC Press’s editorial department and acquires manuscripts across a wide range of disciplines.
 She has written about the collaborative nature of publishing in Editors, Scholars, and the Social Text, and is an ardent supporter of new modes of book publishing that take into account digital, networked, and collaborative scholarship.
 She is Principal Investigator for an initiative funded by the Andrew W. Mellon Foundation to develop a platform for media-rich, interactive books in Indigenous studies.

-SUBJECTS: BC Studies, Canadian History, Gender & Sexuality Studies, Indigenous Studies, Transnational and Multicultural Studies
+SUBJECTS: BC Studies, Canadian History, Gender & Sexuality Studies, Indigenous Studies

 SERIES: Brenda & David MacLean; First Nations Languages; Histories of Substance; Sexuality Studies; Shared: Public & Oral History; Women & Indigenous Studies

 Randy Schmidt, Senior Editor (Kelowna)

 Since starting at UBC Press in 1996, Randy Schmidt has been a driving force within the acquisitions department.
 During that time, he has helped guide hundreds of books from the proposal stage though peer review and into production.
 Along the way, he coordinated the launch of several well-respected series, including Law and Society and Nature | History | Society, and most recently he established the series Landmark Cases in Canadian Law.
 Randy's editorial approach is simple: find good manuscripts, shepherd them to publication in a timely manner, and make authors happy.

 SUBJECTS: Asian Studies, Diplomatic History, Law and Socio-Legal Studies, Military History, Political History, Political Science